There are no results found for your search. Make sure your search is spelled correctly or try another term.

 If you can pay down debt, start with the highest interest rate.
 Set a monthly amount for your debt repayment that you're comfortable with and then live your life after that.
 If that number is right, you'll be paying off your debt on the schedule that works for you.

 For some inspiration and budgeting thoughts, here's a real-life example of a woman who worked to bring down her debt.
-And here's a debt repayment calculator to help you crunch the numbers.

 Studies show that we naturally want to have tangible things, which is why we're tempted to buy something shiny and new when we get a lump sum like a tax refund.
 Rather than making it an all-or-nothing, spend-vs-save situation, recognize the temptation and set aside a little bit to treat yourself while putting away the rest for saving or paying down debt.